dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

 required to use the new preferred ``ECDSA-NIST256P-CHALLENGE`` method are not yet documented.

-Read on for a step-by-step walkthrough of configuring irssi to use SASL with freenode in 2015.
+Read on for a step-by-step walk-through of configuring irssi to use SASL with freenode in 2015.

 PELICAN_END_SUMMARY